- Table of Contents

 The Warwick Model: Illuminating the Internal Environment

-The Warwick Model provides an invaluable framework for understanding the internal environment of an organisation and its impact on human resources management.
-This model, developed at the University of Warwick, provides a comprehensive framework, elucidating the interconnectedness of stakeholders, goals, context, and content.
+The Warwick Model, developed at the University of Warwick, provides an invaluable framework for understanding an organisation's internal environment and its impact on human resources management.
+This comprehensive framework elucidates the interconnectedness of stakeholders, goals, context, and content.

 a.
 Stakeholders